 Water and oil must be kept at the correct levels at all times and topped up or replaced as part of a monthly or quarterly maintenance service.

-With locations in NSW, QLD, VIC and WA, and the capacity to assist businesses nationwide, Ceil Power Systems are Australia’s forklift battery experts.
-To speak with a team member about your forklift battery and charging needs, call 1300 877 531 or contact us online.
+With locations in NSW, QLD, VIC and WA, and the capacity to assist businesses nationwide, Industrial Batteries are Australia’s forklift battery experts.
+To speak with a team member about your forklift battery and charging needs, call 1300 877 531 or contact us.